Fractional Chern Insulator and Quantum Anomalous Hall Crystal in Twisted MoTe$_2$: Characteristic temperature scales

-In Fig.~\ref{Fig_FiniteT}\textbf{b}, we show a contour plot of $A_{\rm loc}(\omega = 0)$ as a function of filling and temperature.
-At low temperatures, $A_{\rm loc}(\omega = 0)$ is significantly suppressed for $\nu = 1$, 2/3, and 1/3, aligning with the insulating bulk states of the CI, FCI, and CO at these fillings, as demonstrated by DMRG calculations.
-A similar suppression is observed at $\nu = 1/2$, albeit at a lower temperature, possibly since the parameter $\epsilon_r = 15$ is near the boundary between the charge-gapped QAHC and CO phases [see Fig.~\ref{Fig_nu12_D_3by4}\textbf{a}].
+As temperature rises, even an insulating state can exhibit thermally activated charge excitations that enhance longitudinal conductivity, rendering a metal-like character to the system.
+This crossover in electrical transport behavior can be monitored through the local density of states at the Fermi level, $A_{\rm loc}(\omega=0)$.
+At low temperatures, $A_{\rm loc}(\omega = 0)$ is significantly suppressed for $\nu = 1$, 2/3, and 1/3, aligning with the insulating bulk states of the CI, FCI, and CO at these fillings, as have been demonstrated in DMRG calculations.
+A similar suppression is observed at $\nu = 1/2$, albeit at a lower temperature, possibly since the parameter $\epsilon_\mathrm{r} = 15$ is near the boundary between the QAHC and CO phases (see Fig.~\ref{Fig_nu12_D_3by4}b).
 On the other hand, in the small hole-doped regime to the left of $\nu = 1$ line, $A_{\rm loc}(\omega=0)$ clearly shows finite values till low temperature, which indicates the presence of metallic behaviors.

+As shown in Fig.~\ref{Fig_FiniteT}{e}, the maximum of $A_{\rm loc}(\omega = 0)$ defines a characteristic thermal activation temperature $T^* \approx 30$ K for $\nu = 1, 2/3$ and $1/3$.
+Notably, the observed $T^* \simeq 30~\mathrm{K}$ is approximately 7 times lower than the charge gap $\Delta_1 \simeq 211.2~\mathrm{K}$ for $\nu = 1$ and about 3 times lower than $\Delta_{2/3} \simeq 97.4~\mathrm{K}$ for $\nu = 2/3$, highlighting a clear separation of energy scales.
+Our results may explain the experimental observations, where the thermal activation gaps extracted from transport measurements are also roughly 5 and 3 times smaller than the corresponding charge gaps obtained from local magnetometry probe in experiments~\cite{Redekop2024Direct, Park2023Observation}.

+Moreover, in Fig.~\ref{Fig_FiniteT}{f}, we can estimate the charge gap from the calculated $\mu$-$\nu$ relation.
+A clear jump in the chemical potential appears for $\nu = 1$ at low temperatures, yielding a gap of $\Delta^*_1 \approx 17.8 $~meV.
+This value is in good agreement with the experimental value of $14 \pm 1$ meV~\cite{Redekop2024Direct}, as well as to the single-particle gap $\Delta_1 \approx 18.2$~meV estimated from our spectral function results in Fig.~\ref{Fig_GSAkomega}.
+The formation of a charge gap produces incompressible states, marked by peaks in the inverse compressibility, $\kappa^{-1} = \partial\mu/\partial\nu$.
+As shown in Fig.~\ref{Fig_FiniteT}g, $\kappa^{-1}$ derived from the $\mu$-$\nu$ relation exhibits pronounced peaks at $\nu = 1$, $2/3$, and $1/3$, corresponding to the CI, FCI, and CO ground states, respectively.
+Remarkably, these incompressible states have indeed been experimentally observed also by recognizing the $\kappa^{-1}$ peaks~\cite{Zeng2023Thermodynamic}.

+Overall, we conclude that both energy scales, $\Delta_1^{(*)}$ and $T^*$, are significantly greater than the FM transition temperature.
+This suggests that the experimental observation of FCI and CI phases is ultimately limited by the FM transition temperature.